bchiang7/v4/content/featured/HalcyonTheme/index.md

 tech:
   - React
   - Material UI
-  - Allan AI
+  - Alan AI
   - TMDB API
   - Netlify
 ---

-A movie app that allows you browse movies by movie categories and genres, add movies to favorites, wishlist movies, voice command powered by Allan AI, with light and dark theme.
+A movie app that allows you browse movies by movie categories and genres, add movies to favorites, wishlist movies, voice command powered by Alan AI, with light and dark theme.